 AES-GCM is a more secure cipher than AES-CBC, because AES-CBC, operates by XOR'ing (eXclusive OR) each block with the previous block and cannot be written in parallel.
 This affects performance due to the complex mathematics involved requiring serial encryption.
 AES-CBC also is vulnerable to padding oracle attacks, which exploit the tendency of block ciphers to add arbitrary values onto the end of the last block in a sequence in order to meet the specified block size.

 AES-GCM is written in parallel which means throughput is significantly higher than AES-CBC by lowering encryption overheads.
 Each block with AES-GCM can be encrypted independently.
 The AES-GCM mode of operation can actually be carried out in parallel both for encryption and decryption.
-The additional security that this method provides also allows the VPN use only a 128 bit key, whereas AES-CBC typically requires a 256 bit key to be considered secure.
+The additional security that this method provides also allows the VPN to use only a 128-bit key, whereas AES-CBC typically requires a 256-bit key to be considered secure.

 You are able to use GCM ciphers (such as aes-128-gcm) on any of our OpenVPN ports.
 Simply change the cipher, and also add the line 'ncp-disable' to your config file.